-- Emergency Room: If your life is in danger, call 911 or go to the nearest emergency room.
+- Emergency Room: If you have a medical emergency, call 911 or go to the nearest emergency room.
 Remember to follow up with your primary care doctor when you get home.

-- Traveling Abroad: Individual coverage may vary depending on your plan when traveling outside the U.S. Visit www.bcbsm.com/travel for more information regarding specific benefits or read more here.
+- Traveling Abroad: Individual coverage may vary depending on your plan when traveling outside the U.S. Visit www.bcbsm.com/travel for more information regarding specific benefits.

-Getting sick or injured while you’re traveling is the last thing you want to worry about, but in case it happens to you or your loved one, we have you covered — just visit the handy Find Care site to explore the care choices you have anywhere you may be, at any time of day.
+Getting sick or injured while you’re traveling is the last thing you want to worry about, but in case it happens to you or your loved one, Blue Cross has you covered — just visit the Find Care site to explore the care choices you have anywhere you may be, at any time of day.